The Smurfs in film: The Smurfs 2 (2013)

-Cancelled third live-action/animated film
+The Smurfs 3 (cancelled)

 By May 10, 2012, just two weeks after production of The Smurfs 2 was announced, Sony Pictures Animation and Columbia Pictures had already been developing a script for The Smurfs 3, with writers Karey Kirkpatrick and Chris Poche.
 Hank Azaria, who played the live-action Gargamel, said that the third film "might actually deal with the genuine origin of how all these characters ran into each other way back when."
-In March 2014, Sony announced that, instead of a third live action film, it would be rebooting the series with a completely computer-animated film.
+In March 2014, Sony announced that, instead of a third live action film, it would be rebooting the series with a completely animated film.

 Smurfs: The Lost Village (2017)

-Smurfs: The Lost Village is a 2017 American 3D computer-animated fantasy adventure comedy film produced by Sony Pictures Animation and The Kerner Entertainment Company for Columbia Pictures.
+Smurfs: The Lost Village is a 2017 American animated fantasy adventure comedy film produced by Sony Pictures Animation and The Kerner Entertainment Company for Columbia Pictures.
 Kelly Asbury was hired to direct the animated film.
 Exploring the origins of Smurfs, the comedy-adventure features a new take on the characters, with designs and environments more closely following the artwork created by Peyo.
 The film was initially set to be released on August 14, 2015, but in May 2014, the film's release date was pushed back to August 5, 2016.
 In January 2015, The Hollywood Reporter reported that Mandy Patinkin was in final negotiations to voice Papa Smurf in the film.
 Two months later, the release date had been pushed back to March 31, 2017, in order to work on "a story that was not fully in the place," and take advantage of the Easter weekend.
 On June 14, 2015, Sony Pictures Animation revealed Get Smurfy as title of the film.
 In addition to Patinkin, Demi Lovato was cast as Smurfette, and Rainn Wilson as Gargamel.
 The film was ultimately released on April 7, 2017, to mixed reviews, but was seen by both critics and audiences as an improvement over the live action films.